SEO Resources: Books, Blog Posts, Maps, Articles, and Papers

 by Lucas D. Introna and Helen Nissenbaum

-Published in 2000, this paper looks at the potential biases in which search engines may engage, arising not so much from technical issues, but rather political ones.
-Why might some types of sites be excluded from search results while others might be favored?
-A thoughtful criticism of popularity-based search algorithms and the purchasing of prominence in search results.
+Published in 2000, this paper looks at the potential biases in which search engines may engage.
+Those arise not so much from technical issues but rather political ones.
+For example, why might some sites be excluded from search results while others might be favored?
+Thoughtful criticism of popularity-based search algorithms and the purchasing of prominence in search results.

-Published in 1989, this paper discusses a different kind of search interface than what often gets discussed in Information Retrieval circles, where a single search is often part of a multiple page and multiple query inquiry for information.
-A thoughtful paper that might have you thinking about designing web pages a little differently.
+This paper, published in 1989, discusses a different search interface than what often gets discussed in Information Retrieval circles.
+It is where a single search is often part of multiple pages and multiple query inquiries for information—a thoughtful paper that might have you thinking about designing web pages a little differently.

+In addition to SEO Resources, it can be helpful to look at some related concepts such as usability.
 This set of usability guidelines from the Department of Health and Human Services are helpful, creative, and smart.
-If you design web sites, and you haven’t seen them, you should take a look.
+If you design websites, and you haven’t seen them, you should take a look.
 You might get some ideas on how to make your sites more usable for visitors.